-Here are a few tips to becoming a well rounded nurse practitioner.
+Tips to becoming a well-rounded nurse practitioner.

-- Control the imposter syndrome.
 Feelings of doubt, insecurities, lack of confidence, and afraid someone will call you a fraud, affects many nurse practitioners.
 Not only do new grad nurse practitioners experience imposter syndrome, but also experienced nurse practitioners (read about my struggles with imposter syndrome here).
 Working on these limiting beliefs and rewriting into positive thoughts is the first step to overcoming imposter syndrome.
 Also remembering to take action!
 We can easily get stuck in analysis paralysis and taking any action step is the best way to overcome the imposter syndrome.
 An object in motion will stay in motion.
-Overcoming imposter syndrome is an important step to becoming a well rounded nurse practitioner.
+Overcoming imposter syndrome is an important step to becoming a well-rounded nurse practitioner.

 I once had a neurosurgeon ask me the dosage of miralax and how to write the order.
 This physician could do brain surgery but did not know how to write an order for an OTC medication 🤣.
 The doctor knew his limits and wasn’t afraid to admit them.
 He also believed in safe practice for the patient!
-Knowing what you know and don’t know helps you feel confident and safe as a nurse practitioner.
+Knowing what you know and don’t know helps you feel confident and safe as a well-rounded nurse practitioner.

 I don’t know about you, but I had about a 30 minute class on reading X-rays in my nurse practitioner program.
 While I don’t order X-rays or CTs everyday at work, I am in primary care and need to interpret the tests.
 Learning to read these radiology scans can help us become a well rounded nurse practitioner.
 Maybe you work at a location that doesn’t have a radiologist over reading the scan.
 Or maybe you work in the urgent care, hospital, or emergency department where you need to know the status of the patient in a timely manner.

-- Doing procedures.
 I had very little experience doing procedures as a nurse practitioner student.
 When I started my first nurse practitioner job, I had an awesome physician teach me how to do a few!
 I can now help patients with steroid joint injections, sebaceous cyst removal, suture lacerations, skin lesion biopsy and removal, toenail removal (my least favorite 🤢), incision and drainage, etc.

-- Quality patient care.
 Providing up-to-date, evidence based care is important when caring for our patients.
 We should be informed of the latest updates and clinical practice guidelines.
 We should know about the medications we prescribe.
 As nurse practitioners, we should strive to provide quality, patient-centered care.
 Many nurse practitioners went into healthcare to make an impact on patients and help them to live their best, healthiest lives.

 ***Full disclosure: this is an affiliate link.
 Any courses that are purchased using this link, I will make a small commission.
 This is at no extra cost to you, but it does help me continue to run The Burned-out Nurse Practitioner!
 Thank you for your support and happy learning!